machosaurus/TarotGenerator/README.md

 # Welcome to the Oracle.
-Ask a question and you shall receive an answer.__
+Ask a question and you shall receive an answer.
-Not great for predictions as the future is not set in stone, but great for guidance.__
+Remember that the future is not set in stone.
+Best used for guidance to pave the path you desire.